TerryLoc/positive-affirmation-colour-wheel/README.md

 #### [FONT](#font)

 I decided on the font Nunito for its mild, rounded corners, which I believe will create a experience of warmth and approachability upon arrival.
-By choosing a font with a softer side, I purpose to bring a sense of comfort and ease, making users feel extra comfortable as they navigate the website.
+By choosing a font with a softer side, I propose to bring a sense of comfort and ease, making users feel extra comfortable as they navigate the website.

 [Google Fonts - Nunito](https://fonts.google.com/specimen/Nunito?preview.text=Beyong&query=Nunito)